Introduction

 could be coded without undue expense or complexity.
 It is an example of hardware

-is used to simulate the ball hitting the net; whereas, in other games the crowbar
+economizing combined with creative programming: in Volleyball the crowbar function is used to simulate the ball hitting the net; whereas, in other

-that is, analog — process of altering current and voltage over time, it is not true
+a continuous — that is, analog — process of altering current and voltage over time,

-that the analog and the digital cannot coexist.
-The crowbar, the gate matrix, and
+it is not true that the analog and the digital cannot coexist.
+The crowbar, the gate

-historically enabled the decades-long practice of analog computing.
+this is what historically enabled the decades-long practice of analog computing.

 It is commonplace that higher levels of code (from machine to assembly to language

-and Sussman 1996, 491-610).
-As we’ll argue, however, this is not necessarily the
+Abelson and Sussman 1996, 491–610].
+As we’ll argue, however, this is not necessarily the case in our example:

-case in our example: hardware capabilities can reach high levels of abstraction (as
+hardware capabilities can reach high levels of abstraction (as the crowbar example

-than the hardware level.
-A great deal of Volleyball’s program is coded directly at
+level.
+A great deal of

-the hardware level: game card #7 connects the inputs and outputs of the circuits we
+Volleyball’s program is coded directly at the hardware level: game card #7 connects the inputs

-have described, producing these effects.
-This does not mean, however, that there
+and outputs of the circuits we have described, producing these effects.
+This does

-are no higher levels of code.
-After all, what we have described so far is primarily
+not mean, however, that there are no higher levels of code.
+After all, what we have

-the movement of electrons through circuits.
-Higher levels of this codified system,
+described so far is primarily the movement of electrons through circuits.
+Higher

-each of which represents a different way to characterize Volleyball’s code, were used
+levels of this codified system, each of which represents a different way to characterize

-to program the game, and can be uncovered again through reverse engineering in order
+Volleyball’s code, were used to program the game, and can be uncovered again through reverse

-to reveal much more about the game’s nature, how it functions, and what its programming
+engineering in order to reveal much more about the game’s nature, how it functions,

-assumed about its players.
+and what its programming assumed about its players.

 Level 2: Mathematical Operations